‘Long overdue:’ Measure to restore full military housing stipend passes key committee

 “Our BAH dollars have not caught up and so our spending power is a lot less, which means it can turn into a financial hardship for military families,” said Shick.

 But this month, there was progress in the House to restore BAH.
 The House Armed Services Committee passed H.R.
-8070, the FY25 Servicemember Quality of Life Improvement and National Defense Authorization Act (NDAA), which includes the measure to restore BAH to 100%.
+8070, the FY25 Servicemember Quality of Life Improvement and National Defense Authorization Act (NDAA), which includes the measure to restore BAH back to 100 percent.

 Our Washington News Bureau spoke with Rep. Marilyn Strickland (D-WA), who has been leading the effort to help fully restore BAH in the House.

 “We know it is long overdue,” said Strickland.
-“Restoring it to 100% is one way to put a couple hundred dollars a month back into the pockets of families who are serving our country.”
+“Restoring it to 100 percent is one way to put a couple hundred dollars a month back into the pockets of families who are serving our country.”

 Shick says the move is critical to help families.